-How Can I Prevent Jet Lag?
+How Can You Prevent Jet Lag?

 Jet lag can be the bane of long-distance travelers, but with a few easy steps, you can reset the circadian rhythms that govern your body’s alertness and drowsiness to ensure you’ll have an enjoyable, productive trip.
 Here’s how to kick start your internal clock.